sheamus-hei/lyrical/readme.md

 * Built functioning React routes with page stubs
 * Researched OAuth with Genius API and React

-### Mon
+### Monday
 * Generated Auth Token to get song results from api
+* Finished /results page that shows song results from Genius api based on the user query
+* Successfully tested data scraping in python to get lyrics from Genius

+### Tuesday
+* Successfully displaying lyrics on the React front end

 ### TO DO:

-* Song results page aka Genius API calls aka OAuth2
+* write backend models & routes
+* implement auth back end
 * import Mern Auth to front end
-* back end models etc
-* back end flask routes
 * display poems, profile on front end